nus-cs2030s/2324-s2/docs/12-overriding.md

 ## The `@Override` Annotation

-Line 37 in the example above contains the symbol `@Override`.
+Line 37 in the `Circle` example above contains the symbol `@Override`.
 This symbol is an example of _annotation_ in Java.
 An annotation is not part of the program and does not affect the bytecode generated.
 Instead, it is a _hint_ to the compiler.
 Remember that the compiler is our friend who will do its best to help detect errors early, during compilation.
 We must do our part to help the compiler help us.
 Here, `@Override` is a hint to the compiler that the following method, `toString`, is intended to override the method in the parent class.
 In case, there is a typo and overriding is not possible, the compiler will let us know.

 It is therefore recommended and expected that all overriding methods in your code are annotated with `@Override`.